freeside-network/freeside-station-rc3/README.md

 with drinks on it, you would need a layer for the tables (objectsBelow0), and then another layer above it (objectsBelow0), on which you could put the drinks.

+Jumping between rooms requires specially named layers - look in main.tmx and read the guide for examples on how.

 Exporting
 ---------